KenanHanke/rbloom/README.md

 - **Simple:** Almost all important methods work exactly like their counterparts in the built-in
   [`set` type](https://docs.python.org/3/library/stdtypes.html#set-types-set-frozenset).
-- **Fast:** This library is implemented in Rust, which means it's blazingly fast.
+- **Fast:** `rbloom` is implemented in Rust, which makes it blazingly fast.
 See section [Benchmarks](#benchmarks) for more information.
-- **Lightweight:** This library has no dependencies of its own.
+- **Lightweight:** `rbloom` has no dependencies of its own.
-- **Maintainable:** This entire library fits comfortably in less than 400 lines of code, and it's written in idiomatic Rust, which is very readable and expressive for a low-level systems language.
-Even if I were to stop maintaining this library (which I don't intend to), it would be trivially easy for you to fork it and keep it working for you.
+- **Maintainable:** The entire library fits comfortably in less than 400 lines of code, and it's written in idiomatic Rust.
+Even if I were to stop maintaining `rbloom` (which I don't intend to), it would be trivially easy for you to fork it and keep it working for you.

-I started this library because I was looking for a simple Bloom filter dependency for a project, but the pure Python implementations were too slow.
+I started `rbloom` because I was looking for a simple Bloom filter dependency for a project, but the pure Python implementations were too slow.
 The only maintained fast alternative I could find, `pybloomfiltermmap3` (which is written in C and is a great library), failed to work on recent versions of Python (see below), so I felt very uncomfortable using it as a dependency.
-I also felt like the thousands of lines of code in that library were a bit much and hard to handle, should it stop being maintained (which is what happened to the original `pybloomfiltermmap`).
-However, please note that `pybloomfiltermmap3` implements persistent filters, while this library currently does not, so if that's something you require, you should definitely give that library a try.
+I also felt like the thousands of lines of code in that library were a bit hard to handle should it stop being maintained (which is what happened to the original `pybloomfiltermmap`).
+However, please note that `pybloomfiltermmap3` implements persistent filters, while `rbloom` currently does not, so if that's something you require, you should definitely give that library a try.